 Question: What assumptions can you change to create different results?

 One of my favorite musical memories was the night that we played the House of Blues on a Saturday night.
-We were opening for one of our favorite bands (Spring Heeled Jack out of the East Coast) and we got to play rockstars for the night.
+We were opening for one of our favorite bands (Spring Heeled Jack out of the East Coast) and we got to pretend we were true rockstars for the night.
 Dressing rooms, backstage passes, and a refrigerator full of juice, water, and beer.
 It was awesome!

 One of the most interesting gigs our band played was in Marengo, Illinois.
 You haven’t heard of Marengo, Illinois?
 That’s OK, I hadn’t either.
 It’s basically a suburb of a suburb of Chicago.
 But our saxophone player had grown up there, and still had ties to the music scene.
 And that’s how Mike got a hold of us.

-It’s been years, so I don’t remember exactly why Mike was so gung-ho about this idea, but he really, really wanted to throw a show…in his garage.
+It’s been years, so I don’t remember exactly why Mike was so gung-ho about this idea.
+But he really, really wanted to throw a show…in his garage.
 He wanted us to “headline” a line-up of local bands.
 And when he got in touch with me, I got swept up in his enthusiasm.
-So we played a garage show in Marengo for about 50 kids in a subdivision in the middle of nowhere, Illinois.
+So even though we were playing bigger clubs at the time, we played his garage show for about 50 kids in a subdivision in the middle of nowhere, Illinois.

 Question: Does your network know why they should be excited about you?
 Are you sharing the “special sauce” that makes up your unique value?